-3.2.1 INCENTIVE-BASED SALARY ADJUSTMENTS
+3.2.1 INCENTIVE-BASED ADJUSTMENTS

 The City Manager may authorize a mid-year adjustment to an employee's pay when he/she earns an advanced certification or a degree.
+Department Directors will submit a list of certifications or degrees with an accompanying percentage increase to the City Manager.
+The amount of the adjustment shall be determined by the City Manager from this pre-authorized list.
 The new salary shall take effect starting in the next pay period.
 An employee shall receive one incentive-based salary adjustment per fiscal year.
 The incentive-based salary adjustment may be separate from the annual merit increase.